 Capital Gains Tax

-The good news is you only have to pay capital gains tax if your total gains are above an annual exempt amount.
-This was £12,000 in the tax year 2019-20.
+The good news is that you only have to pay capital gains tax if your total gains are above an annual exempt amount.
+This amount is £12,300 from the tax year 2020/21 onwards.

 Apart from UK residential property sold after 6 April 2020, which needs to be reported within 30 days, you can report your gains on your tax return in the tax year after you disposed of the item.
 You do this on a capital gains page SA108.

-untied Pro supports capital gains and the SA108 form
+untied Pro supports capital gains, and the SA108 page

 You can find the capital gains section in the app by going to: Taxes > Prepare your tax return > Income details > Capital gains

-Alternatively, in your browser Tax Forms > Schedule SA108 - Capital gains
+Alternatively, in your browser, go to: Tax Forms > Schedule SA108 - Capital gains

 You can also use the any other information box on the SA108 to tell HMRC: